vrtmrz/obsidian-livesync/docs/settings.md

 3. Retrieve all and decrypt to file.

-### Lock remote database
-Lock the remote database to ban out other devices for synchronization.
-It is the same as the database lock that happened in dropping databases or applying passphrases.

-Use it as an emergency evacuation method to protect local or remote databases when synchronization has been broken.

 ### Suspend file watching
 If enable this option, Self-hosted LiveSync dismisses every file change or deletes the event.